-- Technical deep-dive into the details of building a web application with PushAuth™ integrated.
+- Building a Web Application with PushAuth™: Technical deep-dive into the details of building a web application with PushAuth™ integrated.

-- A more secure extension of the simple user sign-up flow that includes user registration and trusted device pairing.
-(Coming soon)
+- The Power of Trusted Registration: A more secure extension of the simple user sign-up flow that includes user registration and trusted device registration.

 Push authentication is one of the most seamless and secure methods of multi-factor authentication.
 We want to help you understand its importance and the power it has to upgrade your security!